Scringo/ScringoCordovaPlugin/README.md

 Follows the [Cordova Plugin spec](http://cordova.apache.org/docs/en/3.0.0/plugin_ref_spec.md), so that it works with [Plugman](https://github.com/apache/cordova-plugman).
 To import the plugin please use [Plugman](http://npmjs.org/plugman) or the [Cordova CLI tool](http://npmjs.org/cordova).

 Note: For this to work you need to download and install **Scringo SDK** within your project.
-Please see http://docs.scringo.com/ios-guides/hello/ for more details.
+For iOS, please see http://docs.scringo.com/ios-guides/hello/ for more details.
-Note: **iOS only** for now
+For Android, please see http://docs.scringo.com/android-guides/quickstart/ for more details.

 The "scringo" variable is installed globally.